2000–01 Swiss Cup

 The 2000–01 Swiss Cup was the 76th season of Switzerland's annual cup competition.
-It began on 9 August with the first games of Round 1 and ended on 10 June 2001 with the Final held at St. Jakob-Park, Basel.
-The winners earned a place in the first round of the UEFA Cup.
+It began on 9 August with the first game of Round 1 and ended on Sunday 10 June 2001 with the final held at the newly opened St. Jakob-Park in Basel.
+The cup winners earned a place in the first round of the UEFA Cup.